cloudfoundry/docs-bosh/content/blobstore-ca-rotation.md

 `remove-old-blobstore-ca.yml`

-* `blobstore.tls.ca` is updated to remove the old CA from the concatenated CAs.
+* `remove-old-blobstore-ca` below is used to remove the old CA from the concatenated CAs.
 * The blobstore server is updated to use a new certificate and private key, generated by the new CA.
-* All components can communicate using the new CA.
+* All the components can now communicate using the new CA.

 ```yaml
 ---